Endorse The Ottawa Principles and the Stop Marketing to Kids Coalition!

 Context

-In 2014, Heart and Stroke and Childhood Obesity Foundation coordinated consultations among nationally recognized health opinion leaders, health professionals and researchers from across Canada to develop an evidence-based consensus policy recommendation called the Ottawa Principles (detailed below).
+In 2014, Heart and Stroke and Childhood Healthy Living Foundation coordinated consultations among nationally recognized health opinion leaders, health professionals and researchers from across Canada to develop an evidence-based consensus policy recommendation called the Ottawa Principles (detailed below).
 The Ottawa Principles were informed by the World Health Organization’s 2010 recommendation and other evidence-based, international policy statements, which called on countries to take action to reduce the uncontrolled volume and excessive power of food and beverage marketing to children.

 The Ottawa Principles: